s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 libcom_err.so.2                                libglib-2.0.so.0               liblapack.so.3       libQt5EglFSDeviceIntegration.so.5  libudev.so.1                       libxcb-shm.so.0           PIL
 ```

-So I can see within the extracted file a `qreader.pyc`, which be likely be the `main.py` of the program.
+So I can see within the extracted files a `qreader.pyc`, which is likely to be the `main.py` of the program.
 We can copy `qreader.pyc` and decompile it with `pycdc`.

 ```